top of page

 Political coverage frequently relies on urgency, threat, and conflict.
 Our nervous systems respond to tone and perceived risk, not geography.

-Values and identity
+Values and Identity

-Global political events can activate concerns about safety, fairness, rights, and the future particularly for people in caring roles, parents, or those who value social stability.
+Global political events can activate concerns about safety, fairness, rights, and the future, particularly for people in caring roles, parents, or those who value social stability.

-Limited sense of control
+Limited Sense of Control

 Watching events unfold without the ability to influence outcomes can increase feelings of helplessness or rumination, which are closely linked to stress and low mood.